deep-diver/ai-paper-reviewer/content/paper-reviews/2410.16259/index.md

 > </details>

-> Table 5 presents a quantitative evaluation of the model's ability to generate paths and full body motions conditioned on either goals or paths, comparing its performance to existing methods.
+> Table 5 presents a quantitative evaluation of the model's ability to generate paths and full body motions conditioned on goals, comparing its performance against existing methods.

 {{< table-caption >}}